Friday the 13th Part VI: Jason Lives: Critical response

-On the review aggregator website Rotten Tomatoes, Friday the 13th Part VI: Jason Lives holds an approval rating of 58% based on 33 reviews, with an average rating of 5.30/10.
+On the review aggregator website Rotten Tomatoes, Friday the 13th Part VI: Jason Lives holds an approval rating of 61% based on 35 reviews.
 The site's critics consensus reads: "Friday the 13th: Part VI - Jason Lives indeed brings back ol' Voorhees, along with a sense of serviceable braindead fun."
 On Metacritic, it has a weighted average score of 30 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Variety described the film as predictable but "reasonably slick".
 Caryn James of The New York Times called it "a gory waste of time", citing numerous logic problems and stating that McLoughlin's injecting humor into the series, while successful, was not enough to liven up the predictability of the story.
 Gene Siskel of the Chicago Tribune similarly judged that while the film's self-referential humor was good enough to make it the best film in the series, it was not enough to take away from the story being essentially the same as in the previous five installments.
 He gave it 1 1/2 stars.

 In a 2012 retrospective review, Ken Hanke of Mountain Xpress wrote that it "may not be exactly a good movie in the strict sense, but it's easily the best in the series", noting that he had seen all ten installments which had been released at the time.
 David Nusair said the film has "probably the most effective pre-credits sequence in the entire franchise ... just the sort of appreciatively ludicrous interlude that's generally been sorely missing from this pervasively dull series".
 However, he felt the bulk of the film, while an improvement over the previous two installments, suffered from tedious pacing and a lack of gore.
 He gave it two out of four stars, the same rating he gave to six out of the series' ten installments.

-Other media

 Novelization

 A novelization of Friday the 13th Part VI: Jason Lives was written by Simon Hawke in 1986; notably, the novelization features an appearance by a Mr. Voorhees, Jason's father who was originally meant to appear in the film but was cut.
 The book also includes various flashbacks to Jason's childhood and the backstories of characters such as Tommy and Sheriff Garris are also expanded.